 In terms of cost, the first scenario with a projected cost of 2.7 million dollars is the costliest.
 It has the advantage of a quicker completion schedule over the second scenario (15 months to completion).
 The second scenario will cost 2.4 million dollars and require 22 months to complete.
 The report continues that the third scenario, replacement of the escalators with fixed staircase is also a viable alternative.
 The stairs themselves will meet the current trip demand based on classes and meeting times in the building by allowing 110 persons per minute.
-The addition of two new elevators would serve to buffer against a failure of the existing elevator in the building and augment the overall potential for the projected trips by an additional 40 persons per minute.
-This does not include the capability for using other stairs in the building.
-The third scenario has a similar completion time to scenario one of 15 months and is the most economical alternative at a projected cost of 1.8 million dollars.
+Two new elevators could be added to buffer against a failure of the existing elevators in the building and augment the overall potential for the projected trips by an additional 40 persons per minute.
+Mr. Eapen explained that traffic patterns do not indicate the need for the additional elevators.
+This third scenario has a similar completion time to scenario one of 15 months and, without the additional elevators, is the most economical alternative at a projected construction cost of \$800,000.
 With the fixed stair replacement, the College would also realize an approximate \$100,000 a year ongoing savings by eliminating the maintenance contract on the escalators.

-Staff is informing the Committee that staff will proceed with the development of plans and specifications as outlined in scenario three (fixed stairs) as part of the consultant's recommendation for vertical transportation in the West Building.
+Mr. Eapen informed the Committee that staff will proceed with the development of plans and specifications as outlined in scenario three (fixed stairs) as part of the consultant's recommendation for vertical transportation in the West Building.